 The Artist-in-Residence Program is open to creatives of all art forms and disciplines.
 Art forms can include but are not limited to: visual art, photography, film, performance, multi-media, sculpture, design, writing and music.

 Applications can be from individuals, groups, companies or collaborations.
 All applicants must be over 18 years of age.
 Residencies are approximately one-month but duration can be flexible.

 Applicants must actively use the Studio within the Museum during opening hours and engage with visitors in an open studio format.
 Applicants should:

 The Studio is a secure space, approximately 9 x 4.9 metres.
-Tables and chairs are available, however there is no wet space or sink.
+Tables and chairs are available.
 Successful applicants will need to submit a full list of materials they will be bringing onsite prior to commencing the residency.